mysociety/alaveteli/doc/manual/docs/glossary.md

           Authorities are usually, but not always, public bodies that are obliged by the local
           <a href="#foi" class="glossary__link">Freedom of Information</a> (FoI) law to respond.
 Sometimes an
           Alaveteli site is set up in a jurisdiction that does not yet have FoI law.
-In the UK, we add some authorites to our <a href="https://www.whatdotheyknow.com">WhaDoTheyKnow</a>
+In the UK, we add some authorities to our <a href="https://www.whatdotheyknow.com">WhaDoTheyKnow</a>
           site that are not subject to FoI law, but which have either voluntarily submitted themselves to it, or which we believe should be accountable in this way.
         </li>